BeamlakTamirat/Cewata/README.md

-# Amharic & English FairyTales & Riddles
+# CEWATA  ->  Amharic & English FairyTales & Riddles

 A beautiful bilingual storytelling and riddles app powered by Google's Gemini AI.
 This app generates engaging fairy tales and riddles in both English and Amharic.